 1. Determine your eligibility.
-Students interested in participating in recruitment must meet eligibility requirements.
-All interested students must be degree-seeking and registered for a minimum of 3 credit hours at the University of West Florida’s Pensacola Campus in good standing with the University.
+Students interested in joining a fraternity or sorority at UWF must meet eligibility requirements.
+All interested students must be degree-seeking and registered for a minimum of 6 credit hours at the University of West Florida’s Pensacola Campus in good standing with the University.
 In addition, Fraternal organizations also have grade point average requirements (most organization’s GPA requirement is between a 2.5 and 3.0.)

 2. Ask questions of members.
 Here are a few questions for you to ask current members of Fraternal organizations to help you determine which chapter is best for you: